Rand Stats

 my $json = to-json(@array); # creates faster hyperable JSON

 When a list is converted to JSON, it will create a special hyperable version of JSON that is still completely valid JSON for all JSON parsers, but which can be interpreted in parallel when reading back.
-To allow this feature, the JSON will always be created as if the :pretty named argument has been specified as False.
+To allow this feature, the JSON will be created ignoring the :pretty named argument.

 If your data structure is not a Positional, then it will just act as the normal to-json sub from JSON::Fast.